kilaparthimani/portfolio/README.md

-# Sai Seshu Adimulam - Portfolio Website
+# Kilaparthi Manikanta - Portfolio Website

 A responsive, modern portfolio website built with HTML, CSS, and JavaScript.